Toxic Free Kids Act

-(2) cause cancer, genetic damage, or reproductive harm;
+- cause cancer, genetic damage, or reproductive harm;

-(3) disrupt the endocrine or hormone system;
+- disrupt the endocrine or hormone system;

-(4) damage the nervous system, immune system, or organs, or cause other systemic toxicity;
+- damage the nervous system, immune system, or organs, or cause other systemic toxicity;

-(5) be persistent, bioaccumulative, and toxic; or
+- be persistent, bioaccumulative, and toxic; or

-(6) be very persistent and very bioaccumulative
+- be very persistent and very bioaccumulative.